Best MBA Colleges in Singapore

 - Food: $300 to $450 cost may vary accordingly

 - Haircut: $35

-- According to the Financial Times, based on its Global MBA ranking with three years of work experience after graduating, MBA in Singapore graduates obtained an average annual salary of US$142,000 in 2016.
+- According to the Financial Times, based on its Global MBA ranking with three years of work experience after graduating, MBA salary in Singapore is an average annual salary of US$142,000 in 2016.
 The previous year’s alumni earned an average of US$135,000, making it the highest rise in MBA graduate salaries over the decade.

 - Businesses in the financial services and e-commerce sectors remunerated their MBA graduates the most, on average, US$159,000 and US$154,000 per year, accordingly.

-- Graduates from the National University of Singapore Business School were presented US$131,500, while MBA graduates from Singapore’s Nanyang Business School were presented an average annual salary of US$126,000 in 2016.
+- Graduates from the National University of Singapore (one of the best MBA colleges in Singapore) were presented US$131,500, while MBA graduates from Singapore’s Nanyang Business School were presented an average annual salary of US$126,000 in 2016.

 - The average base pay for an MBA in Singapore graduate is $97,000 and for an Executive MBA is $111,000.

 - Singapore’s business schools rank well in the QS World MBA rankings and draw students from all around the world.
 In 2019, a fifth of all technology investment in Southeast Asia was made by the more than 37,000 foreign businesses operating in Singapore and startups from the three unicorns.
 MBA salary in Singapore may anticipate an average pay of SGD 51,000.

 - A long-term Visit Pass (LTVP) can be allotted to Indian students who have obtained their educational certificate/ degree from the registered Institutes of Higher Learning.